 ― Ta-Nehisi Coates: Between The World And Me

-Eight years later, in 2016, at the tail end of what might be referred to as their youth, the documentation began again to observe the ways in which their masculinities manifested itself within the boundaries of space and time.
-As the work progressed, over the course of years, this concept of the end of a chapter for this particular group of people in a particular community began to mirror a confrontation with change in the wider society of Great Britain.
+This unresolved work began in 2008 as an observation of a group of young men in Handsworth.
+Eight years later, in 2016, at the tail end of what might be referred to as their youth, the documentation began again to observe how their collective masculinity manifested itself within the boundaries of space and time.
+As the work progressed, this concept of the end of a chapter mirrored a confrontation with change in the wider society of Britain.

-This work in progress, therefore, represents a personal and societal grappling with change.
-In this particular case, the change manifests itself as one that excludes these individuals.
-Whereas I initially believed that these men were exiting their acceptance as young people, I realized that they were also exiting an acceptance as being seen as British citizens, especially in the minds of those whose Leave vote meant was one steeped in a desire for a monocultural image of Englishness to be found within a renewed commitment of British branding as historically white.
+Whereas I initially believed these men were exiting their acceptance as young people, I realized that they were also exiting an acceptance of being seen as British citizens.
+This was especially true in the minds of those whose Brexit ‘leave’ vote was steeped in a desire for a monocultural Britain found within a renewed commitment to branding Britain as historically white.

 To conclude, this work, the second chapter in a trilogy exploring migration between Jamaica and the UK, represents a personal and societal grappling with change.
 Change which manifests itself as one that increasingly excludes these individual Black men from Britishness.